What is a balance sheet?

 A balance sheet is a document that summarises a company’s finances.
 It will include its assets, liabilities and shareholder equity.

-Investors will use a balance sheet to get a picture of a company’s finances.
+Investors will look at a balance sheet in conjunction with the rest of a company's financial statement in order to get a picture of its finances.
 In turn, that information can be used to guide investment decisions.

 A healthy balance sheet might be a positive sign for investors and lead them to put money into a company.
 Conversely, a balance sheet that shows a business has bad finances could mean investors want to sell their shares in that firm or not invest in it at all.

 Balance sheets aren’t tricky to understand but you do need to know a few financial concepts in order to do so.
 Those are assets, liabilities and shareholder equity.

 Assets are things that companies own.
 A company might hold cash , real estate and stocks.
 All of these things would be considered assets.

 When you look at a balance sheet, you’ll often see a company’s assets ordered according to their liquidity.
 In a financial context, liquidity refers to how easily an asset can be exchanged for cash.

 Knowing how liquid a company’s assets are is important because it will need to pay its liabilities with cash.
 So if a company has to pay off a lot of liabilities in the short-term, it will need assets that it can easily convert into money.